Nukesor/sticker-finder/README.md

     tag_set - Start to tag a whole set tag - Tag the last sticker posted in this chat tag_random - Get a random sticker for tagging.
 Crowdsourcing :).
-Thanks for everybody doing this :)! vote_ban - Vote to ban the sticker set of the last sticker in the chat. cancel - Cancel all current actions.
+Thanks for everybody doing this :)! random_set - The bot sends you a random sticker set. vote_ban - Vote to ban the sticker set of the last sticker in the chat. cancel - Cancel all current actions.